-- (1) Applicants may be rejected for a poor credit history but cannot be rejected for lack of a credit history. - (2) Previous landlords may be contacted to determine if the applicant paid rent on time and/or left the property with any unpaid balances. - (3) Onsite will be used to provide a credit evaluation for each applicant household.
+- (1) Applicants may be rejected for a poor credit history but cannot be rejected for lack of a credit history. - (2) Previous landlords may be contacted to determine if the applicant paid rent on time and/or left the property with any unpaid balances.

+- (3) OneSite will be used to provide a credit evaluation for each applicant household.
 No cost will be charged to the applicant.
 Applicants may be rejected if any of the following credit information is verified for any member of the applicant family: - (a) Applicant has had a bankruptcy within the last 5 years - (b) Applicant has more than \$5000 in outstanding debt - (c) Applicant has had a foreclosure in the last 6 months - (d) Applicant currently has any outstanding landlord or utility collections - (e) Applicant currently has more than 3 collections outstanding, regardless of type - (f) Applicant has had more than one previous non-payment procedure in housing court during the past 3 (three) years

-Exemptions may include medical expenses collections and/or if applicant has proof has repayment of debt.
+Exemptions for mitigating circumstances may be considered and may include medical expenses collections and/or if applicant has proof of repayment of debt.
 Proof must be a statement of satisfaction from creditor, court, or other legal proof.